RichardJRL/funding-circle-statement-parser/README.md

 - **Net interest:** Derived using the same calculation that Funding Circle use to display "INTEREST" displayed on their website's Summary page: This is 'Net Interest'  = 'Interest repayment' + 'Early interest repayment' + 'Interest Credit' - 'Interest Debit'
 ## Command Line Arguments
 Either or both of the output format specifiers are required
-- `-- csv`
+- `-- csv` for a spreadsheet-compatible table
-- `-- summary`
+- `-- summary` for a 'pretty' human readable table

 AND one or more Funding Circle monthly transaction statement csv files with the filename unchanged from it's original format of 'statement_2020-01_2020-02-01_12-34-56.csv'.

-Either paths to individual files can be provided, shell globbing can be taken advantage of to select multiple files, or the path of a directory containing one or more statement files can be given.
+Either paths to individual files can be provided, or shell globbing can be taken advantage of to select multiple files on a single path, or the path of a directory containing one or more statement files can be given.

 Program output is sent to STDOUT, to save to a file use the redirection operator > or >> followed by your chosen filename.
 Alternatively pipe the program output to the `tee` utility.
 ## Funding Circle Statement File Format
-The name of the file is composed of statement_[STATEMENTDATE]_[DOWNLOADDATE]_[DOWNLOADTIME].csv where
+The name of the file is composed of statement\_[STATEMENTDATE]\_[DOWNLOADDATE]\_[DOWNLOADTIME].csv where
 - STATEMENTDATE is given as YYYY-MM
 - DOWNLOADDATE is given as YYYY-MM-DD
 - DOWNLOADTIME iis given as hh-mm-ss